Darsh1907/nth-fibonacci-using-matrices/README.md

 ![image](https://user-images.githubusercontent.com/118650412/230646072-a7d2c0fe-1d86-4bb2-87bf-f4c1f8a94222.png)

-As you can see, we need to find the nth power of a matrix in this equation.
+As you can see, we need to find the nth power of A in this equation.
 We'll use the above derived formula to do so.

 We'll be using this logic in our implementation.